 - Main: The main pod is where our patients with serious or life-threatening injuries are seen.
 Such examples include, but are not limited to, heart attacks, stroke, confusion, loss of consciousness and the elderly with abdominal pain.

-- Staging: The staging area is where a team of providers will treat, but is not limited to, lacerations, abscesses, broken bones, the young with abdominal pain and migraine headaches.
+- Staging: The staging area is where a team of providers will treat ailments including lacerations, abscesses, broken bones, abdominal pain and migraine headaches.

-- Pediatric: A child's health is never something to delay care of.
-As a result, we have emergency physicians who are trained in caring for children and also have board certified pediatricians in the pediatric emergency unit 24 hours a day, 7 days a week.
+- Pediatric: We have experienced emergency physicians and board certified pediatricians in the pediatric emergency unit 24 hours a day, 7 days a week.
 If your child requires admission to the hospital, UM BWMC has a secure inpatient pediatric unit that will provide the best care for your child.

 When do I provide my insurance information?